Willem Bonger: Biography

 Bonger attended the Barlaeus Gymnasium in Amsterdam and took up law studies at the University of Amsterdam in 1895, where he heard, among other things, criminal law from GA van Hamel.
 He was active in the Amsterdam student corps and joined the CLIO brotherhood, in which many students were interested in socialism at the time.
 After the parliamentary elections in 1897, Bonger joined the Social Democratic Workers' Party and was particularly active in the Socialist Reading Society.

 Bonger took part in a writing competition in 1900, which the University of Amsterdam had advertised.
 The task was an analysis and criticism of the literature dealing with the influence of economic factors on crime.
 Bonger received an honorable mention and expanded his text to his dissertation Criminalité et conditions économiques, on which he received his doctorate in 1905 under van Hamel.
 He then joined the insurance company Brak en Mees as an authorized officer, where his father also worked.
-At the same time, however, he continued his university studies, including with the ethnologistand sociographer S. R. Steinmetz.
+At the same time, however, he continued his university studies, including with the ethnologist and sociographer S. R. Steinmetz.
 He also published in various magazines such as De Kroniek, Tijdschrift voor criminal law, Die Neue Zeit, Het Volk and De Nieuwe Tijd.

 In 1916 Bonger became editor of the magazine De Socialistische Gids, a position he held until 1938.
 He represented a reformist intellectualism and pursued a parliamentary course of social democracy, which was characterized by cautious rapprochement with the bourgeois parties.
 Together with Emanuel Boekman and Jan Goudriaan, Bonger played a key role in the reorientation of the SDAP, which abandoned pacifist positions.
 In his book Problems of Democracy.
-Een sociological en psychological study (1934), he warned against autocratic tendencies and expressed his conviction that democracy could also be defended with arms.
+A sociological and psychological study (1934), he warned against autocratic tendencies and expressed his conviction that democracy could also be defended with arms.

 In 1922 Bonger was appointed professor of sociology and criminology at the University of Amsterdam.
 In 1936 he was one of the founders of the Nederlandse Sociologische Vereniging (Dutch Sociological Association) and served as its president until 1940.

 Bonger belonged to the Comité van waakzaamheid, which campaigned against Nazism and fascism.
-After the German invasion of the Netherlands on May 10, 1940, Bonger wrote to his son wrote to his son: "I see no future for myself and I cannot bow to this scum that will dominate us."
+After the German invasion of the Netherlands on May 10, 1940, Bonger wrote to his son: "I see no future for myself and I cannot bow to this scum that will dominate us."
 He considered escape cowardly and because of his old age, he did not play a role in the Dutch resistance.
 The day after the Dutch surrender, he and his wife committed suicide in Amsterdam.